 - Memebase, collection of trolling based web comics and captioned pictures e.g. troll science, a web comic with various economic and physics based loopholes.

-Apart from these sites, other sites exist from the makers of “I Can Has Cheezburger”, which can be found at http://cheezburger.com/sites.
-As of June, 2010, the Cheezburger Network has over 51 sub-sites that it categorizes under the 7 different hubs.
+Apart from these sites, other sub-sites exist that focus on specific content.
+As of 2014, the Cheezburger Network has over 51 sub-sites that it categorizes under the 7 different hubs.
 Some of these sites are short-lived, and end in failure.
 One famous example is a Cheezburger site named “Tofulator”, which was a site in which videos are captioned, has not been updated since September 2009.
 No submissions have been entered as well; this might be because the majority of the videos come from Youtube, and Youtube had launched the feature of captioning a user’s video as of late 2009.
 Another example is “Probably Bad News”, which depicted funny mistakes in newspapers, but was merged with FAIL Blog.
 Other sites have an active community such as the “My Little Brony” page.

 The Cheezburger Network bought the popular meme etymology site Know Your Meme on March 28, 2011, Cheezburger CEO Ben Huh told CNET.
 The deal was first reported by Tubefilter, which said that Know Your Meme received a low seven-figure payday.

 Know Your Meme has become famous as a place where people can go to learn about the origins of some of the Internet’s most jokes.
 And that’s precisely why Cheezburger bought it.
 “Right now, we’re an entertainment destination,” Huh said of the network’s many sites.
 “A lot of the stuff we show doesn’t have a lot of content…People require context, history, and origins which helps them understand why this is funny or why this isn’t funny.
 And Know Your Meme was probably doing the best job of that out there.”